 The Original Sarah Connor Is Back

-After years of hoping from fans, it's finally happening: Linda Hamilton will indeed be reprising her most famous role in the highly anticipated Terminator 6.
-Her return will mark the actress' first Terminator film in over 25 years, and will reunite her with director James Cameron and franchise star Arnold Schwarzenegger.
+After years of hoping from fans, it's finally happening: Linda Hamilton will indeed be reprising her most famous role in the highly anticipated TERMINATOR: DARK FATE.
+Her return will mark the actress' first TERMINATOR film in over 25 years, and will reunite her with director James Cameron and franchise star Arnold Schwarzenegger.

 During a private event for fans of the beloved franchise, Cameron made the monumental announcement, revealing that the legendary actress would indeed be returning to portray an aged Sarah Connor.
 He commented: